mdahlgrengadd/hokuspokus/README.md

 Note: react-wavesurfer includes its on react which might lead to errors with multiple instances in webpack.
 Delete the react which is included in react-wavesurfer/node_modules and it should work.

+## Using it

+Type 'webpack-dev-server' in console, then point your browser to localhost:8080